CharlesCara/DatastreamDSWS2R/README.md

 ## Update 1.5.1
 With this update we have switched from using the RCurl/rjson to using the httr/jsonlite packages for communicating with the Datastream server.

-## Datastream DWE - now decommissioned by Refinitiv
-In addition, this package has been built to be largely backwards compatible with the [Datastream2R](https://github.com/CharlesCara/Datastream2R) package that used the depreciated DWE server from Datastream.
-You just need to replace
-    require(Datastream2R)
-with
-    require(DatastreamDSWS2R)

 ## CRAN
 Thank you to @mbannert for his work making the package ready to be released on CRAN.